FUTURE OF MEDICINE

 What it is:

 High pTau may be an early sign of Alzheimer’s disease.
-This test can help identify if you are at increased risk for memory loss and cognitive decline, even if you don’t yet have symptoms.
+It can help identify people who are at increased risk for memory loss and cognitive decline, even if they don’t yet have symptoms.
 This test supports early detection and planning.

-Support your brain health by staying mentally active, exercising regularly, and eating a healthy diet such as the Mediterranean diet.
-Keep your blood pressure and cholesterol in a healthy range, get quality sleep, and stay socially connected by spending time with others.
-Regular check-ups with your healthcare provider can help track changes over time.
-While there are currently no approved medicines to lower pTau before an Alzheimer’s diagnosis, research studies are showing promising results for future treatments.
+Keep your brain healthy by staying mentally active, exercising, eating a healthy diet (like the Mediterranean diet), keeping blood pressure and cholesterol under control, getting good sleep, and spending time with others.
+Talk to your doctor about regular check-ups.
+Right now, there are no medicines approved to lower pTau before an Alzheimer’s diagnosis, but research studies are showing promising results for future treatments.

 Included in the following screenings: